Magnaporthe grisea: Geographical distribution

-Wheat blast was found in the 2017-2018 rainy season in Zambia, in the Mpika district of the Muchinga Province.
+Wheat blast was found in the 2017–2018 rainy season in Zambia, in the Mpika district of the Muchinga Province.

 In February 2016 a devastating wheat epidemic struck Bangladesh.
 Transcriptome analysis showed this to be an M. grisea lineage most likely from Minas Gerais, São Paulo, Brasília, and Goiás states of Brazil and not from any geographically proximate strains.
 This successful diagnosis shows the ability of genetic surveillance to untangle the novel biosecurity implications of transcontinental transportation and allows the Brazilian experience to be rapidly applied to the Bangladeshi situation.
 To that end the government has set up an early warning system to track its spread through the country.

 Management

 This fungus faces both fungicides and genetic resistance in some types of rice developed by plant breeders.
 It is able to establish both resistance to those chemical treatments and virulence to crop resistance by genetic change through mutation.
 In order to most effectively control infection by M. grisea, an integrated management program should be implemented to avoid overuse of a single control method and fight against genetic resistance.
 For example, eliminating crop residue could reduce the occurrence of overwintering and discourage inoculation in subsequent seasons.
 Another strategy would be to plant resistant rice varieties that are not as susceptible to infection by M. grisea.
 Knowledge of the pathogenicity of M. grisea and its need for free moisture suggest other control strategies such as regulated irrigation and a combination of chemical treatments with different modes of action.
 Managing the amount of water supplied to the crops limits spore mobility thus dampening the opportunity for infection.
 Chemical controls such as Carpropamid have been shown to prevent penetration of the appressoria into rice epidermal cells, leaving the grain unaffected.
 Papajani et al. 2015 finds the essential oils of both Origanum vulgare and Rosmarinus officinalis to be effective in vitro, and provides treatment thresholds.

 The wheat blast strain can be diagnosed by sequencing.
 Thierry et al., 2020 presents a set of genetic markers which can be found by polymerase chain reaction (PCR), real-time PCR (RT-PCR), and loop-mediated isothermal amplification (LAMP).
 The big advantages of the Thierry markers are that they do not miss isolates lacking the Mot3 sequence, for example BR0032, and its great sensitivity.

-Some innovative biologically-immitative fungicides are being developed from small RNAs and short peptides.
+Some innovative biologically imitative fungicides are being developed from small RNAs and short peptides.
 SNP-D4 is a short peptide located by an in vitro library screen against the M. oryzae calmodulin.
 It binds to calmodulin, inhibits conidia formation, and blocks spore germination.